 Among the helpers are those in the memorial products industry.

 Manufacturers of memorial products, too, understand that losing a child requires the most special of products.
 Most manufacturers build special lines of caskets and urns specially designed for children.
 These products are, of course, smaller than traditional memorial products and are designed with happy scenes – such as rainbows, building blocks, or even angels -- to capture the special innocence of childhood.
-The products are also typically priced lower than traditional caskets and urns, and that can be a welcome relief for young families for whom losing a child (with the accompanying health care costs) can be a great financial burden.
+For many families, the loss of a child is unexpected, and the suprising cost of funeral expenses only adds to the grief and stress.
+The products intended for children are typically priced lower than traditional caskets and urns, and that can be a welcome relief for young families for whom losing a child (especially those with the accompanying health care costs) can be a great financial burden.
 Additionally, for those families who have difficulty paying for even the lower priced child memorial products, a number of foundations offer financial aid specially for child memorials.
 Simply type “losing a child” into any on-line search engine, and websites for those groups will be readily available.

 While nothing can completely heal the pain of losing a child, sympathy and compassion for parents is in no short supply.
 Before giving in completely to uncommonly difficult desperation that often accompanies losing a child, parents can take advantage of the myriad of support that’s available.